 Good Samaritan College Security is staffed by the TriHealth Security department which has officers dedicated to protecting the safety of students, visitors, patients, and staff.
 Our parking lots are well lit and patrolled by the officers throughout the day and evening.

 GSC emphasizes the importance of student health and well-being.
 Health evaluations and consultations are available through the TriHealth Team Member Health Service.
 This service is available for hospital-related illnesses or injuries.
 Students can be referred to a physician who meets their needs.
 Students must pay for medical care.
 Health insurance is highly recommended for all students.

-Counseling is available to all students without charge.
+Counseling is available to all students and their dependents without charge.
 In addition to individual counseling, the program allows for group work and programs relating to the needs and interests of the students.